-Yes, I do believe that I was born to help others.
+Yes, I believe that I was born to help others.
 I’ve always had a strong belief in altruism.
-As far as my career is concerned, it’s never really made sense to me to spend my time doing anything other than something that will improve the life of someone else and I’ve truly enjoyed the work I’ve been fortunate enough to do for the last decade.
+As far as my career is concerned, it’s never really made sense to me to spend my time doing anything other than something that will improve the life of someone else, and I’ve truly enjoyed the work I’ve been fortunate enough to do for the past decade.

-I came to OT after I was given a unique opportunity to teach special education for severe and profoundly disabled high school students in a small border town in AZ.
+I came to OT after I was given a unique opportunity to teach special education for severe and profoundly disabled high school students in a small border town in Arizona.
 I worked with students and their families to help students improve their basic daily living and communication skills and loved the work.
-But as a teacher I was not able to spend as much one on one time with students as I would have liked and started to consider an alternate career that would keep me on a similar path.
+But as a teacher, I was not able to spend as much one-on-one time with students as I would have liked and started considering an alternate career that would keep me on a similar path.
 That’s when I started investigating OT, went to graduate school, and the rest is history.

-In graduate school I became keenly interested in the mental health aspect of the profession and completed two internships at the Arizona State Psychiatric hospital.
-In addition to developing a passion about mental health and well-being I also developed an interest in public service and wanted to continue my work as a therapist in this way.
-Working as an OT with the Dept of Veteran’s affairs allows me to give back to those who served and I am honored to do this work every single day.
+In graduate school, I became keenly interested in the mental health aspect of the profession and completed two internships at the Arizona State Psychiatric Hospital.
+In addition to developing a passion about mental health and well-being, I also developed an interest in public service and wanted to continue my work as a therapist in this way.
+Working as an OT with the Department of Veterans Affairs allows me to give back to those who served, and I am honored to do this work every single day.

-You select different VIP's (Very Impactful Person) to share their inspiring stories and to represent PATYL T-Shirt Collections.
+You select a different VIP (Very Impactful Person) to share their inspiring story and to represent PATYL T-Shirt Collections.
 Can you share with us how this works and a favorite VIP collection and story you featured?

 Our VIP collections rotate seasonally which means that every VIP collection is only available for a limited time.